gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 # Test the car
 ## disconnect the car from the computer
-## turn on the car using the on/off switch
+## turn on the car using the on/off button on the dashboard
 ### the three green lights on the PCB should turn on
 ### you should hear a short beep from the motors
 ## the car should drive when you move the joystick